Skip to main content

 Gujarat rural poor being 'deprived' of ration as per eligibility: NGO tells top officials

-Gujarat’s top NGO, Centre for Social Justice (CSJ), Ahmedabad, giving specific instances obtained from its grassroots activists from across the state, has told top state officials that, despite government notifications requiring free distribution of foodgrains to people during the current lockdown period, a large number of people, especially daily wagers, are unable to feed themselves.
+A Gujarat NGO, Centre for Social Justice (CSJ), Ahmedabad, giving specific instances obtained from its grassroots activists from across the state, has told top state officials that, despite government notifications requiring free distribution of foodgrains to people during the current lockdown period, a large number of people, especially daily wagers, are unable to feed themselves.

-Pointing out that the situation is particularly is especially precarious for people who migrated to different parts of Gujarat in search for jobs, a CSJ representation, sent to the state chief secretary and several district collectors, says that even those people who under eligible to get food grains under the Anna Brahma Yojana, are finding it difficult to get their quota of ration.
+Pointing out that the situation is particularly precarious for people who migrated to different parts of Gujarat in search for jobs, a CSJ representation, sent to the state chief secretary and several district collectors, says that even those people who under eligible to get food grains under the Anna Brahma Yojana, are finding it difficult to get their quota of ration.

 The Anna Brahma Yojana is supposed to help those who do not possess ration cards or are extremely poor, are destitute, aged or homeless, so that they do not face food crisis or die of malnutrition, the representation says, underlining, the yojana is of “utmost importance” today, and if the eligible population does not receive food grains, it would mean contempt of the Supreme Court order of 2002.